hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

     created.
 This is done because after a name is used, it cannot be reused for up to [one week](https://cloud.google.com/sql/docs/delete-instance).

+* `maintenance_version`  - (Optional) The current software version on the instance.
+This attribute can not be set during creation.
+Refer to `available_maintenance_versions` attribute to see what `maintenance_version` are available for upgrade.
+When this attribute gets updated, it will cause an instance restart.
+Setting a `maintenance_version` value that is older than the current one on the instance will be ignored.

 * `master_instance_name` - (Optional) The name of the existing instance that will act as the master in the replication setup.
 Note, this requires the master to have `binary_log_enabled` set, as well as existing backups.